Sometimes nmap does half the work for you. .git on port 80 is all the hint you need.

 Exposed .git

+The .GIT browser extension catches it on the first page load.
 A publicly accessible .git directory means the entire source history is downloadable - including any config files, credentials, or secrets that were ever committed.

 Dumping the repository